 Termination of a FYI voucher is handled in the same way as with any HCV; therefore, termination of a FYI voucher must be consistent with HCV regulations at 24 CFR Part 982, Subpart L and PHA policies in Chapter 12.
-Given the statutory time limit that requires FYI vouchers sunset after 36 months, a PHA must terminate the youth's assistance once the 36-month limit on assistance has expired.
+Given the statutory time limit that requires FYI vouchers to sunset, a PHA must terminate the youth's assistance once the limit on assistance has expired.